 What is keyword grouping?

 Keyword grouping is an SEO keyword research methodology that attempts to cluster keywords into topical groups or entities.
-Keyword grouping helps eliminate keyword cannibalisation issues (i.e. creating multiple articles that target similar keywords, where one article would suffice).
-It also helps generate insight on keyword search intent, and how to cover a topic in its entirety to become a topical authority.
+Keyword grouping helps eliminate keyword cannibalization issues (i.e. creating multiple articles that target similar keywords, where one article would suffice).
+It also helps generate insight on keyword search intent and how to cover a topic in its entirety to become a topical authority.

 How does keyword grouping software work?

-Most keyword grouping software use one of two main methodologies to group keywords.
-The most common method uses Natural Language Processing (NLP) to help identify and group keyword with similar intent.
-NLP results are usually good at identifying keywords at a silo-level, but not at an article-level.
+Most keyword grouping software use one of two primary methodologies to group keywords.
+The most common method uses Natural Language Processing (NLP) to help identify and group keywords with similar intent.
+NLP results are usually good at identifying keywords at a silo level but not at an article level.
 To get a more granular view of keyword groups, some tools use SERP data.
 Real-time SERP data helps identify overlapping URLs and keywords.
-Where keywords and URLs overlap consistently it is possible to group them based on their SERP relationships.
+Where keywords and URLs overlap consistently, grouping them based on their SERP relationships is possible.
 This methodology generally provides a more accurate measure of a keyword group.

 What is the best keyword grouping tool?